 Choosing Crops for Hydroponic Gardening

-Select a nutrient solution specifically formulated for hydroponics or create your own using water-soluble fertilizers.
+• Select a nutrient solution specifically formulated for hydroponics or create your own using water-soluble fertilizers.
 Ensure proper preparation by following instructions and maintaining pH levels between 5.5 and 6.5.
-Regular monitoring and adjustment of nutrient levels will help your hydroponic plants flourish.
+Regular monitoring and adjustment of nutrient levels will help your hydroponic vegetable garden flourish.

 Maintaining and Planting the Hydroponic Garden